 Rating the States Report

 IBHS created a first of its kind, state-by-state assessment of building code systems for the 18 states most vulnerable to catastrophic hurricanes along the Atlantic Coast and Gulf of Mexico.
 The original report was published in 2012, and a mid-term update was released in 2013.
-An update to the original report was published in spring 2015.
-Visit the Rating the States webpage to view the reports and learn more about the findings of these studies.
+An update to the original report will be published in spring 2015.
+Visit the Rating the States page to view the reports and learn more about the findings of these studies.